 Basic Income and Sovereign Money Seminar.
 Monday 10th August, 1830.
 Free online event.
-Click here to book your place.
+Watch the recording of this event.

 Basic Income Conversation is organising a series of seminars convened by Professor Nick Pearce, director of the Institute for Policy Research at the University of Bath, where Nick leads a project on The Economics of Basic Income.